MuhammadAhsan-RPL/MuhammadAhsan-RPL/README.md

 ## 👨‍💻 About Me
 - 🎓 Student at **IDN Boarding School**, majoring in Software Development
-- 💻 **Web Developer** with a strong focus on clean and maintainable code
+- 💻 Web, Android, and Software Developer with a strong focus on clean, maintainable, and scalable code.
 - 🚀 Passionate about building **functional, responsive, and user-friendly websites**
 - 🔥 Currently exploring **Frontend Development, Firebase, and modern web technologies**
 - 📫 Reach me at: **siahsantv@gmail.com**